 We know great things happen when promising students have the space to be creative and pursue their individual interests.
-This year, the AISC Education Foundation will start funding undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.
+The AISC Education Foundation has begun to fund undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.

 In addition, we’ve expanded the Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
-These activities could range from shop tours and lab material donations to the development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
+These activities can range from shop tours and lab material donations to development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
 This program offers endless possibilities for faculty who know how their students learn best.

-Stay tuned next year for a new faculty internship program designed to give educators who haven’t worked in the industry some valuable hands-on experience to draw on when they teach.
+Stay tuned for a new faculty internship program designed to give educators who haven’t worked in the industry some valuable hands-on experience to draw on when they teach.
 We’re also launching travel-based programs that will develop stronger connections between students and industry, both inside and outside the classroom.